Updated July 6, 2023

 1. Functional Testing

 Functional Testing focuses on testing the application based on business requirements.
-It is broken into four components, Unit, Integration, System and Acceptance Testing
+It is broken into four components, Unit, Integration, System, and Acceptance Testing

 2. Non-Functional Testing

-- Performance Testing: Measures how a system behaves under increased load be it the number of users or data volume.
+- Performance Testing: Measures how a system behaves under increased load, be it the number of users or data volume.
 It can be classified into Load and Stress Testing.
 Load Testing verifies if the system can operate at the required response time when putting on load.
-Stress testing finds the failure point of the application where system crashes.
+Stress testing finds the failure point of the application where the system crashes.

 - Usability Testing: It looks at end-user usability aspects of the software.
 The usability of the application forms the main testing part.
-Five aspects, learnability, efficiency, satisfaction, memorabilia, and testing the application as end-user by logging in to it.
+Five aspects, learnability, efficiency, satisfaction, memorabilia, and testing the application as an end-user by logging in to it.